-CALI [The Center for Computer-Assisted Legal Instruction] is a resource provided by Pepperdine School of Law for students that includes over 2,000+ interactive online tutorials written by law professors, on over 50+ topics.
+CALI [The Center for Computer-Assisted Legal Instruction] is a resource provided by Pepperdine School of Law for students that includes over 1,000+ interactive online tutorials written by law professors, on over 40+ subject areas.
 This includes, but is not limited to topics such as, 1L-First Year Lessons, 2L-3L Upper Level Lessons, Administrative Law, Tax Law, Constitutional Law, Legal Research, Property Law, Civil Procedure, and Environmental Law.
 These interactive tutorials are an excellent resource to enhance your studies.
 You may find that one or more of your professors will require you to use CALI lessons in the course of your studies.

-CALI Password: In order to take advantage of the CALI interactive online tutorials, you will need to register with the CALI service.
-You will need the institutional password to do so.
-The Pepperdine School of Law CALI password is available in the Law Library at the Computing Support Desk at the Public Services Desk.
+CALI Registration Code: In order to take advantage of the CALI interactive online tutorials, you will need to register with the CALI service.
+You will need the institutional registration code to do so.
+The Pepperdine School of Law CALI registration code is available in the Law Library at the Computing Support Desk at the Public Services Desk.

-- eLangdell: Free eBooks for Legal Education – before purchasing textbooks this summer, consider checking out this resource to see if your textbook is available for free.
+- eLangdell: Free eBooks for Legal Education – before purchasing textbooks, consider checking out this resource to see if your textbook is available for free.

 HOTMAIL Banned: As of August 22, 2012 the CALI organization has banned Hotmail Email Accounts due to a large number of spam issues.
 If you used a Hotmail Email Account to log in to CALI you have the following two options: